Online Appointment Scheduling Tips for Networking and Sales

 Like the scheduling merry-go-round, this looks like the appointment requester is being accommodating.
 Unfortunately, what usually happens is that you will likely reach the requester's voice mail, You leave a message.
 The appointment requester then tries to reach you when you're not available and gets your voice mail.
 Tag, you're it!

 This is why I now insist that my clients and colleagues schedule a phone or Skype appointment with me via my online appointment scheduling calendar.

 What can online appointment scheduling do for you?

 - Give Clients and Colleagues Choice (But You're the Bigger Winner!).
 Instead of you getting stuck in the scheduling merry-go-round or anytime tag game, online appointment scheduling puts the onus on clients and colleagues to go through the process of picking a time.
 Plus, they feel like they are in control of the situation, even though you gain even more by narrowing their field of choice to what works best for you.
-See why giving too many choices can kill sales.

 - Set a Standard of Service.
 Clients and networking pals can have unrealistic expectations when it comes to communication frequency, duration and availability.
 Sending these folks to book appointments online, instructing them to pick a specified time slot (with available time slots designated by YOU!), you let them know that you're expecting this interaction to occur at a certain time and for a certain time.
-Discover ways to avoid selling impossible levels of service.

 - Encourage Undivided Attention.
 Admit it.
 When you get an unexpected, lengthy phone call at an inconvenient time for you, you are usually paying half attention to the caller while you attend to what you were doing at the moment.
 This problem escalates if taking these calls while driving, increasing the risk of an accident, especially if the call has a strong emotional element.
 Better to schedule a time when both you and the caller can pay full attention to each other and the topic at hand.